-To teach Special Education in California, you must have the Education Specialist Instruction Credential.
-It authorizes the holder to teach in the area of specialization listed on the credential in the following settings: special day classes, special schools, home/hospital settings, correctional facilities, nonpublic schools and agencies, and resource rooms.
+To teach special education in California, you must have the Education Specialist Instruction Credential.
+It authorizes the holder to teach in the area of specialization and in a variety of settings listed on the credential.
+All teaching credentials in California are obtained through a two-level process, beginning with the preliminary credential and resulting in the clear credential.
 School districts may also look for other related qualifications and experience.

 A preliminary credential is valid for only five years.
 The following requirements must be met to obtain the preliminary credential:

 To obtain a clear credential, you must complete one of the following options before the preliminary credential expires

 An intern program is an alternative path to a preliminary credential.

 If you have a baccalaureate degree and have met other requirements, you may be eligible for an intern program where you complete the necessary coursework and are employed as a special education teacher at the same time.
 Our Find the Right Preparation Program page identifies California specific information you should know prior to selecting an intern teacher preparation program.